openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 * `profile`: report for `get-profile`, as discussed above

 * `pumphistory` stores pump history in a JSON file

   ```
   $ openaps report add monitor/pumphistory.json JSON pump iter_pump_hours 4
   ```

-In this example, pump history is obtained from the pump over a period of 4 hours.
-Normally, you would want openaps to operate based on the pump history over the number of hours equal to what you assume is your active insulin time.
+In this example, pump history is over a period of 4 hours.
+Normally, you would want oref0 to operate based on pump history over the number of hours at least equal to what you assume is your active insulin time.

 * `clock` outputs the current time stamp from the pump

   ```
   $ openaps report add monitor/clock.json JSON pump read_clock
   ```

 You can now add a report for the `calculate-iob` process:

 ```
 $ openaps report add monitor/iob.json JSON calculate-iob shell monitor/pumphistory.json settings/profile.json monitor/clock.json
 ```